Co-Presidents or President

 Public Relations Coordinator

-Works with the Sales Chair and Special Events Chair to make the public aware of our school and fundraising/sales/educational events.
+Works with the Sales Chair and Events Coordinator to make the public aware of our school and fundraising/sales/educational events.
 Make sure our school is represented in yellow pages, websites, and other marketing sources.
 Duties include: advertise the school to fill openings, promote school sponsored activities such as fundraisers, distribute flyers (created by the Flyer Design/ Sign Design/Copier) to local businesses, Live Oak Resource Center, Education Resource Center, other preschools etc. Also put information in the calendars for Soquel/Capitola/Aptos Times, the Sentinel, and other local Newspapers.
 Email other Co-ops, adult school, school board and targeted political candidates know about our events.
 Be in touch with the Adult School/Co-op/ Soquel High Liason to pass along information.

 Responsible for creating monthly calendars.
 Liaison between class and board, for fundraising events and policy changes.
 Assist teacher in communication class information.
 Liaison between teacher and class. (x4 One for each class).